pkali/scorch_src/README.md

 2022-11-07

 Possibly the final single-player version of the game, unless our dear players find another breaking issue!
 * 5200 keypad works as it should.
-You can now press these finicky foils to your hearth's desire.
+You can now press these finicky foils to your heart's desire.
 * "Unknown" type Robotanks were attacking with Nuclear Winter every time.
 Fixed!
-* One of variables was declared as a byte but used as a word which might cause some rare instabilities.
+* One of the variables was declared as a byte but used as a word that might cause some rare instabilities.
 * Page zero variables are cleared prior to the game start to eliminate rare issues in some software/hardware configurations.
 * The new version of music in NTSC eliminates issues with tempo (not that anyone but the artist noticed that, but still it is an improvement!)
 * You can now wrap around inventory and shop to faster access these options far down below.
 * Visual improvement of the main menu and fixed some color issues with the title headers.
 * Hovercraft was always flying to the top of the screen, it was not intended, it is now hovering just above the mountains!
 * The main menu does not blink now when changing options.
-This was a very minor thing but it bothered me to some extend.
+This was a very minor thing but it bothered me to some extent.
 Fixing it required a complete rewrite of this portion of the menu.

 ###### Version 1.17